 A review of the Railway Safety Act was launched on April 26, 2017, a year ahead of schedule.
-The review is being conducted by a three-person panel and supported by analysis and consultations.
+The review was conducted by a 3-person panel and supported by analysis and consultations.

 Transportation Modernization Act

-If passed as proposed on May 16, 2017, the Transportation Modernization Act (Bill C-49) would require that some railway locomotives install voice and video recorders.
+The Transportation Modernization Act received Royal Assent on May 23, 2018.
+This Act will require that some railway locomotives install voice and video recorders.
 To protect the privacy of employees, only the Transportation Safety Board, railway companies and Transport Canada will be allowed to use the information these devices gather for specific reasons.

 - Flying your drone safely and legally